yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Generate configuration

-Configuration for Yggdrasil is generated automatically when you create an interface:
+Configuration for Yggdrasil is generated automatically when you create an interface, e.g. as `tun0`:
 ```
 configure
 set interfaces yggdrasil tun0